Don't Bypass Our Concerns

 -

-Pollute Wardensville's water supply by blasting near a Wellhead Protection Area and in a fractured rock aquafer, meaning that the groundwater is very sensitive to changes in surface water.
+Potentially pollute Wardensville's water supply and private wells by blasting near a Wellhead Protection Area in a fractured rock aquifer, meaning that groundwater is very sensitive to changes in surface water.

 -